Whamp/sandcastle/README.md

 # Sandcastle

-A TypeScript CLI for orchestrating AI coding agents in isolated Docker containers.
+A TypeScript library for orchestrating AI coding agents in isolated Docker containers.
 Sandcastle handles the hard parts — building worktrees, invoking the agent, and merging commits back — so you can run AFK agents with a single `run()`.

 ## Prerequisites